 Sometimes the hike is its own reward.
 Other times, there’s nothing like reaching the summit of a great hike and being greeted with an amazing vista.
 As activities will look a little different right now, outdoor recreation is a great way to safely enjoy the season.
-Here are some spots where you’ll find some spectacular high points you can reach easily by hiking (or in some cases, mountain biking) trail.
+Here are some spots where you’ll find spectacular high points you can reach easily by hiking (or in some cases, mountain biking) Connecticut’s trails.

 Experience the View from the Top